-Ans: OSI and TCP/IP protocol are different by their layers.
-In OSI model, there are 7 layers whereas in TCP/IP there are 4 layers.
+Answer: OSI and TCP/IP protocol are different from their layers.
+In the OSI model, there are 7 layers whereas in TCP/IP there are 4 layers.

 Q #49) What is the difference between ‘bit rate’ and ‘baud rate’?

-Ans: A bit rate is defined as the total number of bits transmitted in one second whereas baud rate defines the number of signal unit per second that is required to represent those bits.
+Answer: A bit rate is defined as the total number of bits transmitted in one second whereas the baud rate is defined as the number of signal unit per second that is required to represent those bits.

 Baud rate=bit rate / N,